Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Object:** A Git repo contains four types of "objects," each uniquely identified by an SHA-1 hash.
 A **blob** object contains an ordinary file.
 A **tree** object represents a directory; it contains names, hashes, and permissions.
 A **commit** object represents a specific version of the working tree.
 A **tag** is a name attached to a commit.

-- **Commit (verb):** When used as a verb, "commit" means to make a commit object.
+- **Commit:** When used as a verb, "commit" means to make a commit object.
 This action takes its name from commits to a database.
 It means you are committing the changes you have made so others can eventually see them, too.

 - **Branch:** A named series of linked commits.
 The most recent commit on a branch is called the *head*.
 The default branch, which is created when you initialize a repository, is called "master."
 The head of the current branch is called `HEAD`.
 Branches are an incredibly useful feature of Git because they allow developers to work independently (or together) in branches and later merge their changes into master.